evansfsu/Proxigo_Scalence/README.md

 ## Notes

-- This repository includes ongoing R&D components; not all modules are production-ready.
+- This repository includes multiple workflows covering core VPS, benchmarking, and integration utilities.
-- Trial/simulation media is for report instrumentation and communication, not flight-truth validation.

 For local compatibility mode (when you already have prepared folders like `test_data/anyvis_qz`):